czhang03/github2choco/README.md

 ```
 ❯ Update-InstallerPackage 'rocket.chat'
 ```

 ### 2. pack, test and push

 ```
 ❯ choco pack
-Attempting to build package from 'rocket.chat.nuspec'.
-Successfully created package 'rocket.chat.1.3.1.nupkg'

 ❯ choco push
-Attempting to push rocket.chat.1.3.1.nupkg to https://chocolatey.org/
-rocket.chat 1.3.1 was pushed successfully to https://chocolatey.org/

-Your package may be subject to moderation.
-A moderator will review the
-package prior to acceptance.
-You should have received an email.
-If you
-don't hear back from moderators within 1-3 business days, please reply
-to the email and ask for status or use contact site admins on the
-package page to contact moderators.

-Please ensure your registered email address is correct and emails from
-chocolateywebadmin at googlegroups dot com are not being sent to your
-spam/junk folder.
 ```

 ### 3. DONE and DONE!